gorillalabs/sparkling/articles/getting_started.md

 offers broad support of Spark transformations and actions, together with some additional things not available out of the box in other libraries, has minimal performance overhead and is well maintained.
 However, it does not cover SparkSQL or Spark Streaming at the moment.

+## Do I need a cluster?
+Do I need to install Apache Spark?
+Where do I start?
+Apache Spark is a framework to run your code on a cluster.
+However, for tests and non-productive workload, you can run your code locally very easily.
+So, for your first steps, no further install is necessary, Sparkling comes batteries included.

+## Example project
+There is an example included in Sparkling, just check out [sparkling/example/tfidf.clj](https://github.com/gorillalabs/sparkling/blob/develop/example/sparkling/example/tfidf.clj).

-### What Sparkling is not
+## What Sparkling is not

 With Sparkling, you still need to understand Apache Spark model of RDDs, transformations and actions, etc. Also, you should pay close attention to the way you model your data for optimized performance.
 This is up to you and not provided by Sparkling.
 We only provide you with Canvas and brushes.
 It's up to you to learn how to paint.

-## Supported Clojure Versions
+## What version of Sparkling, Clojure, Spark does this guide cover?

+ * This guide covers Sparkling 1.0.x (including preview releases).
-Monger requires Clojure 1.6.
+ * Sparkling requires Clojure 1.6.
 The most recent stable release is highly recommended.

-## Supported Apache Spark Versions

-Sparkling targets Apache Spark 1.1.x.
+ *Sparkling targets Apache Spark 1.1.x.
 Other versions of Spark might work, but not necessarily.
 Please note that some features may be specific to recent Spark releases.